rogsme/yams.media/content/install/using-the-cli.md

 Every now and then the YAMS CLI gets new features and improvements.
 To update it without repeating the install process:

 1. Open the `/usr/local/bin/yams` file in a text editor with sudo permissions.
-2. Replace all of the existing content with the latest version from the Gitlab repository: https://gitlab.com/rogs/yams/-/raw/master/yams?ref_type=heads (just copy and paste the content of that file).
+2. Copy the two lines just below the `# Constants` comment.
+These lines define the `INSTALL_DIRECTORY` and `DC` variables.
+You'll need to keep these lines intact and accessible somewhere else whilst you reset the file!
-3. In the line `readonly INSTALL_DIRECTORY="<install_directory>"`, replace `<install_directory>` with the correct installation path of your YAMS setup.
-Find this in your existing `.env` file if you're not sure.
+3. Replace **all** of the existing content with the latest version from the Gitlab repository: https://gitlab.com/rogs/yams/-/raw/master/yams?ref_type=heads.
-4. Replace the line `readonly DC="docker compose -f <filename> -f <custom_file_filename>"` with the line `readonly DC="docker compose -f <install_directory>/docker-compose.yaml -f <install_directory>/docker-compose.custom.yaml"`.
-Then replace `<install_directory>` is the correct installation path of your YAMS setup (same as the previous step!).
+4. Replace the `INSTALL_DIRECTORY` and `DC` variable values with the ones you copied in step 2.
+This ensures that your CLI continues to work with your existing YAMS installation.
+The `INSTALL DIRECTORY` and `DC` lines in your new file should look exactly the same as the ones you copied previously.
 5. Save and close the file.
 Your CLI is now updated to the latest version!